 He also has written a book on the subject to assist other aviation lawyers, “Aviation Litigation & Accident Investigation.”
 The book offers an overview to the practitioner about the complexities of aviation crash investigation and litigation.
 Specifically, it looks at aviation industry regulations and complex defenses and provides basic instruction on preserving evidence, insight into legal issues associated with aviation claims, and anecdotal instances of military and civilian crashes.

-Mike was recently named by the National Trial Lawyers to the Top 10 Aviation Attorneys list for Alabama.
+Mike was recently named by the National Trial Lawyers to the Top 10 Aviation Attorneys list.
 Membership is by invitation only and is extended to most qualified attorneys for each state or region.